karol11/reactive_json/README.md

 ## Writer

-`reactive_json::writer` allows to serialize application data directly to the `std::ostream` without creating of intermediate data structures.
+The `reactive_json::writer` allows to serialize application data directly to the `std::ostream` without creating of intermediate data structures.
-This `writer` instance can be created either as having ownership over the `std::ostream` instance (using `unique_ptr`) or by using the external stream (by passing reference).
+This `writer` instance can be created as either having ownership over the `std::ostream` instance (using `unique_ptr`) or by borrowing the existing stream (by reference).

 Writer has a number of overloaded `operator()` that allow to write `null`, `bool`, `double` and `string` primitives.

-The arrays and objects are slightly different:
+Arrays and objects are slightly different:
-* Arrays get written by the `write_array` method, that takes two parameters: the `array_size` and an `on_item` lambda, that will write array items.
-This lambda is called for each array item and receives item `index`. :warning: This lambda always takes its first `writer` parameter by reference (use `auto&`).
+* Arrays are written by the `write_array` method, that takes two parameters: the `array_size` and an `on_item` lambda, that will write array items.
+This lambda is called for each array item.
+It receives item `index`. (:warning: This `on_item` lambda always takes its first `writer` parameter by reference, use `auto&`).
 * Objects are serialized with the `write_object` method.
 It takes a `field_maker` lambda, that is called _one time_ with the `field_stream` object.

 Field streams have the same methods as writer but they accept additional parameter `field_name`.